GavinDowdell/tennispredictorrf/README.md

 To run

 1. clone the repo or download the files
-2. use conda, venv, virtualenv etc to setup an environment with the requirements.txt file
+2. use conda to setup an environment with the requirements.txt file
 3. activate the new environment
 4. chdir to the root directory of app.py
 5. run python app.py